2gauravc/w_yrs_poc1/README.md

 This project applies human pose detection and machine learning to help kids practise Fundamental Movement Skills (FMS).
 FMS is a set of structured movements (like vertical jump).
 Proficiency in these fundamental movements will help kids improve athletic performance in a wide range of activities.

-In this PoC, we will use machine learning to detect frames 2 key states in a vertical jump - squat and jump peak.
-The next step to evaluate the kids performance using standard FMS criteria for squat and jump peak.
+In this PoC, we will use machine learning to detect frames with the kid in 2 key states in a vertical jump - squat and jump peak.

+The next step will be to evaluate the kids performance using standard FMS criteria for squat and jump peak.

 ## Model Training:

 Trained model using 2000 images of vertical jumps.
-Images were tagged as squat, jump peak or transition 9anything in between).
+Images were tagged as squat, jump peak or transition (anything in between).

 ## Result:
 Model has 70% accuracy on test set.
 Some samples below.
 The mlde detects the squat and jump_peak frame.